-They may be known as conventional annuities, lifetime annuities, or standard annuities, but they are all a financial product that will give you a guaranteed income for life in exchange for all or some of your pension pot.
+They are a financial product that will give you a guaranteed income for life in exchange for all or some of your pension pot.
 You only need a minimum of £2,000 to take out an annuity (on the open market), and the amount you receive will be based on a number of factors, including the current price of Government Bonds (gilts), your health and lifestyle, your age, and even your postcode.

 Why are they a good idea?

 Annuities let you plan your finances with confidence, knowing that you'll have a regular guaranteed income for the rest of your life.
 There's no investment risk with a standard annuity, but there are some risks, which we explain a little further on.